Who's This Guy?

 Dash's earlier career involved a seminal role as Chief Evangelist at pioneering blogging technology company Six Apart (now SAY Media), where he joined as the first employee and helped guide the company into being the world's leading blogging company.
 His earlier career featured roles in the newspaper and music industries.

-Dash lives in New York City with his wife Alaina Browne, who is general manager of Serious Eats, a James Beard Award winner for Best Food Blog; They have a young son, Malcolm.
+Dash lives in New York City with his wife Alaina Browne, an entrepreneur who helped launch and build Serious Eats, a James Beard Award winner for Best Food Blog; They have a young son, Malcolm.
 Dash can be found online at dashes.com and on nearly every social network as "anildash".

 Out and About